Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 *Affiliate link — supports our independent coverage at no extra cost to you

-From experience, keyboard/mouse aiming makes lining up zero-range Fatal Frame shots easier, but evasive maneuvers feel better on a controller.
-If you struggle with right-stick precision, consider starting on mouse, then switching to controller once you’re comfortable with enemy behavior.
+Keyboard/mouse aiming makes lining up zero-range Fatal Frame shots easier, but evasive maneuvers feel better on a controller.
+If you struggle with right-stick precision, start on mouse, then switch to a controller once you’re comfortable with enemy behavior.

 How to Rebind Controls (Controller & Keyboard/Mouse)